PySymGym/PySymGym/README.md

 Now initial dataset saved in the directory `./AIAgent/report/SerializedEpisodes`.
 Then it will be updated by neural network if it finds a better solution.

 ### Hyper-parameters tuning

+We tune hyper-parameters with [**Optuna**](https://optuna.org/).
+This step is needed to get the best neural network to have more chances for updating dataset during the other variant of running.

 1) Create configuration (specifying training parameters).
 You can use [`./workflow/config_for_tests.yml`](./workflow/config_for_tests.yml) as a template.
   To use the loss function that is used for training as objective function for hyper-parameters tuning, set the validation config as follow: